Monday, September 23, 2019

 Diamond Merchant and Fairies | Folktale of India

-Bedtime stories for childrenA very long, long time ago, there lived a merchant called Bhima.
+Bedtime stories for childrenA very long time ago, a merchant called Bhima lived there.
 Bhima loved his wife a lot.
 Bhima would gift her the best of the best jewels.
 His wife, Charu, loved the way Bhima pampered her.
-He would travel far land, buy jewels, and sells it to rich people across the country.
+He would travel far land, buy jewels, and sell them to rich people across the country.
 He was a very trusted merchant.
-He knew for the best gems he could command any price, but he reserved it only for his wife.
+He knew he could command any price for the best gems, but he reserved it only for his wife.

 One fine day, while coming back home from a long trip in his horse cart.
 He saw an old woman frantically waving her hand at him.
 She needed help.
 Bhima stopped his cart near her and offered her food.
 She didn’t accept food.
 Instead, he asked him to take her to a nearby village in his cart.
 Bhima happily obliged to her wishes.
 The old woman climbed the cart and dozed off.
 Bhima smiled at her.
 When he reached the village, he turned back to wake the old woman.
 To his surprise, the old woman disappeared.
 And on the seat, there was a diamond pendant.
 Bhima picked the pendant and started looking around but in vain.

-He came back home.
-He narrated the whole tale to his wife.
-Charu, too, was confused.
-But she liked the pendant.
-Bhima gave the diamond pendant to her.
-Charu wore it.
+When he returned home, he narrated the whole tale to his wife.
+Charu, too, was confused, but she liked the pendant.
+Bhima gave her the diamond pendant, and Charu wore it.

-‘Please don’t consider this diamond is yours.
+‘Please don’t consider this diamond to be yours.
 I am only giving it to you for custody,’ said Bhima.

-Charu understood her husband’s moral values and agreed to give it back to him whenever the owner arrives.
-Few days passed, but Bhima still searched for the lady, where ever he traveled.
+Charu understood her husband’s moral values and agreed to give it back to him whenever the owner arrived.
+A few days passed, but Bhima still searched for the lady wherever he travelled.
 But he didn’t find her.

-One fine day, when Bhima and Charu were eating food.
-They heard a knock at the door.
+One fine day, while Bhima and Charu were eating food, they heard a knock at the door.
 Bhima was surprised to see the old woman at the door.
-He welcomed her and told her that her pendant is safe.
+He welcomed her and told her that her pendant was safe.

 Just then, another old woman arrived.
 Bhima was confused.
 Just then, another old woman.
 The three looked the same.